Charlotte Church: Personal life

 Church and Gavin Henson had mentioned wanting to marry numerous times on talk shows and in the press; they became engaged in February 2010.
 Henson proposed to Church with a two-carat heart-shaped diamond ring in Cornwall.
 The couple announced their engagement six weeks later, in April 2010.
 Church and Henson have two children.
 She gave birth to their daughter Ruby in September 2007, and to their son Dexter in January 2009.

 Church met musician, Back to Scratch collaborator, and former employee of James and Maria Church, Jonathan Powell, at The Robin Hood pub in Canton, Cardiff.
 They began dating in late 2010.
 In June 2017, she suffered a miscarriage.
 On 4 October that year, Church and Powell secretly married at a register office in Cardiff, before blessing their marriage with an intimate ceremony in front of family and friends under a tree at their home in Twyncyn, Dinas Powys.

 In 2019, Church founded The Awen Project, a life learning and educational charity with access to nature in a secluded environment, starting with an initial pupil roll ambition of up to 20 children.
 Its aim is to set up free-to-attend, democratic learning communities in natural settings, providing a more nature-based alternative education relevant to their interests.

-Church and Powell had a daughter, Frida Simone, in August 2020.
+Church and Powell had a daughter in August 2020.
 Church had originally planned to give birth under a tree in their garden, but as the weather changed they moved indoors.
 Church explained, "I laboured under there overnight, which was beautiful, but then I had her screaming on the bathroom floor.
 Mother Nature came and went, 'Sit down, silly lady.'...I live next to a golf course, and I could really hear the golfers.
 As my noise started to up, I thought, 'This is not going to work.'"

 In 2021, Church bought Rhydoldog House, a mansion in the Elan Valley, near Rhaeadr, Powys, Wales, as seen on the HGTV and Discovery+ programme Charlotte Church's Dream Build.

 In February 2022, Church was the subject of Kate Garraway's Life Stories, revealing that she had made a decision to quit music in 2002.
 Church explained that her mother caught her smoking at home at the age of 16, whereupon Church moved out, "cut the ties", and set up home independently, rebelling against the "facade of the celebrity culture", as she wanted to experience normal teenage life.
 By 19, Church had resumed her career.